adligo/papers.adligo.com/README.md

 # Adligo Inc Papers

-Welcome to the Adligo Inc Papers site, which focuses on algorithms, data structures, architectural and software design patternsalgorithms, data normalization techniques and programming styles as defined by Adligo Inc.
+Welcome to the Adligo Inc Papers site, which focuses on algorithms, data structures, architectural and software design patterns, algorithms, data normalization techniques and programming styles as defined by Adligo Inc.

 This is a place to store academic and non-academic papers mostly in markdown files converted to open office text and pdf files, to share various ideas.
 This site is copy written however all ideas here are free to use and often cite other work in the public domain.